ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 tc-list
-: The tc-list parameter enumerates the Trusted Components installed on the device in the form of component-id byte strings.
+: The tc-list parameter enumerates the Trusted Components installed on the device in the form of tc-info objects.

 requested-ta-list
 : The requested-ta-list parameter enumerates the Trusted Applications that are